Mowje/node-cryptopp/README.md

 ```shell
 npm install git+ssh://git@github.com:Mowje/node-cryptopp.git
 ```

+If you want to use a specific version of this module (let's say v0.2.4), you should add a "#" character and the version number at the end of the URL given.
+(In our example, that makes : `npm install git+https://github.com/Mowje/node-cryptopp.git#v0.2.4`)

 *NOTE*: This module used to be installable from npmjs.org.
 I struggled to make it work with 0.2.1.
 So I'm giving up on npm for now and gave you this alternate way to install cryptopp.